 Still unsure if becoming a genomics technician is the right career path?
 Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a genomics technician or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Genomics Technician

-Individuals interested in working as genomics technicians should earn at least a bachelor's degree in either biology, genetics, molecular biology, biotechnology, or biochemistry and should also take courses that teach general laboratory techniques.
-Having experience in DNA sequencing, cloning, or analysis is a plus but not a requirement.
+Individuals interested in working as genomics technicians should have a Bachelor's Degree in Biology, Genetics, Molecular Biology, Biotechnology, or Biochemistry, and should also take courses that teach general laboratory techniques.

-Additional training in genomics can help to set a candidate apart from others in a job search for a position.
-Courses that can further a career as a genomics technician include studies in how to map and sequence genomes, how sequencing applies to the pharmaceutical and diagnostics industries, and current technologies in computer assisted drug design, immunity and diseases, and chemistry.
+Additional training in genomics can help to set a candidate apart from others when job searching.
+Courses that can further a career as a genomics technician include: mapping and sequencing genomes; sequencing as applied to the pharmaceutical and diagnostics industries; current technologies in computer assisted drug design; immunity and diseases; and chemistry.